richardnpaul/communityline/README.md

 ## Limitations

+May not be usable in its exact current form, but is open-sourced in case it is of interest (or amusement!) for someone.
+Specific limitations:

 - Not much documentation.
 - Not very comprehensive testing.
 - Some of the code is not very well-written for readability / maintainability.